 We like Boundary Supply’s approach to this section of the pack.
 They’ve thought of everything, and their design enables you to take a modular approach to what you carry, allowing you some flexibility to get everything exactly where you want it based on your specific circumstance.

 A floating mesh container in the form of a half-circle sits above the main liter section.
 This is ideal for dumping electronic things such as a mouse, charging cords, and other difficult-to-manage wires.
 By unzipping the clamshell halfway, you can quickly reach this pocket, which holds all of your stuff as well as your laptop and tablet.

-Now it’s time to have a look at the super-sized laptop sleeve and tablet section.
-Two elastic and meshy pockets, starting at the bottom, are gusseted to accommodate for heavier objects.
-Larger things are kept safe inside these pockets by the elastic band on top, and everything is readily accessible thanks to the hypalon pull-tabs.
+Now it’s time to look at the super-sized laptop sleeve and tablet section.
+Two elastic and meshy pockets, starting at the bottom, are gusseted to accommodate heavier objects.
+More significant things are kept safe inside these pockets by the elastic band on top, and everything is readily accessible thanks to the Hypalon pull-tabs.

 Above that is a secure double magnetic closing for your laptop or tablet from Boundary Supply.
 This system makes us feel a little conflicted.
 On the one hand, it seems to be a little excessive.
-On the other side, it’s great to have the extra protection for your laptop in case anything goes wrong, such as if the bag is jostled or falls off a table.
-Everything will be neatly locked in with this method, but it will make it a little more difficult to access your laptop fast.
+On the other side, it’s great to have extra protection for your laptop in case anything goes wrong, such as if the bag is jostled or falls off a table.
+Everything will be neatly locked in with this method, making it a little more difficult to access your laptop fast.